SoonbeomChoi/CSD-Blog/index.md

 ## MIDI and Lyric Annotation
 <p align="justify">
 The MIDI data consists of monophonic notes.
 Each note contains onset and offset times which were manually fine-tuned along with the corresponding syllable.
-We annotated the note onset and duration with consistent guide lines throught various expressions without any expression data or control change messages.
+We annotated the note onset and duration with consistent guide lines throught various expressions and a MIDI note do not include any expression data or control change messages.
 </p>
 <br/>
 <p align="justify">